IgnatiousVarghese/Election-Management-System/README.md

 <h2>Prerequisites</h2>
 <code>python== 3.5 or up and django==2.0 or up</code>

-Following are the commands to install Django in a virtual environment if its already not installed:-
+Following are the commands to install Django in a virtual environment if its already not installed:-<br>
 <code>sudo apt install python3-venv</code><br>
 <code>python3 -m venv dbms_project</code><br>
 <code>source dbms_project/bin/activate</code><br>